shubhamlokhande2147/Police-Duty-Scheduling/SRS_Document.md

 ### Efficiency:
 Maximum number of officers will login to website at same time.
-System will be able to manage all transactions with isolation.
+System will be able to manage all transactions with isolation..

 ### Modularity:
 System will designed and developed using reusable, independent senarios in the form of modules.